ricardoboss/LEAP/StepLang.Leap.Common/README.md

-# Leap.Client
+# StepLang.Leap.Common

-The official client library to interact with LEAP APIs.
+A library of common components for interacting with LEAP APIs.

 > LEAP stands for _Library ExchAnge Platform_ and is a package repository for
 > STEP libraries.